The Gospel According to Ezekiel, Chapter 24 (Part 1 of 2)

 The Two Kinds of Judgment

 We finally come to chapter 24, a particularly difficult passage.
 God shows us two kinds of judgments.
-As we live our lives, there will ultimately be a judgment for us.
-It will be either a judgment expressed on Christ or a judgment we endure for eternity.
+As we live our lives, there will ultimately be a judgment for each of us.
+It will either be the judgment expressed on Christ or a judgment we endure for eternity.

 God creates a rare sermon intended to elicit an emotional response.
 This will bother our emotions dramatically as we examine it.